picselliahq/picsellia-pipelines-cli/README.md

 ### Adding Parameters

 Define pipeline parameters in `utils/parameters.py`.

-All parameters defined here are automatically recognized by the CLI and uploaded to Picsellia.
+All parameters declared here are:

+- automatically detected by the CLI

+- injected at runtime

+- uploaded to Picsellia during deploy or sync

 Example: